-The alkali-labile form of DIG-11-dUTP enables easier and more efficient stripping of blots for rehybridization experiments.
+If DNA probes are labeled with DIG-11-dUTP, alkali-labile, blots can be stripped efficiently and reprobed, provided that the membranes never dried to completion during the entire procedure.
 Southern blots hybridized with DIG-labeled RNA probes can be stripped following the same procedure.